AgentMC/Sao20/Translate/En/Part2.md

 It was Tiese who took over Ronye's words.

 "Even for the textbook of the elementary Sacred Art, they say, it takes skillful craftsman a month to copy a single book.
 Of course, it is very expensive......
-My father bought a textbook because Sacred Art was an entrance examination subject of Sword Mastery Academy, still it was only possible to buy an early copy where characters had lost their shapes, which seemed to be a terrible regret.
+My father bought a textbook because Sacred Art was an entrance exam subject of Sword Mastery Academy, still it was only possible to buy an early copy where characters had lost their shapes, which seemed to be a terrible regret.
 It is still my treasure."

 Actually, Ronye shared the same experience.